-All activities put forward which meet the TSC for climate change mitigation also meet the criteria for the TSC in the DNSH assessment.
+All activities put forward which meet the TSC for climate change mitigation also meet the criteria for the DNSH assessment.

-Compliant Description

-Yes Partial No

-• The infrastructure is not dedicated to creating a direct connection or expanding an existing direct connection to a power production plant where the direct greenhouse gas emissions exceed 270g CO 2 e/kWh, and is therefore aligned.

-• Leak Prone Pipe (LPP) replacement project, involves repurposing and does not increase gas transmission and distribution capacity.

-The repurposing does not extend the lifespan of the networks beyond their pre-retrofit projected lifespan, unless the network is dedicated to hydrogen or other low-carbon gases, and is therefore aligned.
+Economic Activity Compl iant Description Yes Partial 4.9 Transmission and distribution of electricity \Diamond The infrastructure is not dedicated to creating a direct connection or expanding an existing direct connection to a power production plant where the direct greenhouse gas emissions exceed 270g CO 2 e/kWh, and is therefore aligned.
+4.14 Transmission and distribution networks for renewable and \Diamond Leak Prone Pipe (LPP) replacement project, involves repurposing and does not increase gas transmission and distribution capacity. low-carbon gases The repurposing does not extend the lifespan of the networks beyond their pre-retrofit projected lifespan, unless the network is dedicated to hydrogen or other low-carbon gases, and is therefore aligned.
 Other activities are not aligned.

-Compliant Yes Partial No